fillmula/jsonclasses/README.md

 languages' syntax checking and type completion.
 To support more and more functions, a DSL would become more and more like a programming language.

-This is similar to why React.js embedded HTML into JavaScript/TypeScript and Apple built new Swift language features for SwiftUI.
+This is similar React.js, Jetpack Compose and SwiftUI.
+The structures of the declaration is embedded in code, not in a special text file.

 ## Why Python Is Chosen?